mhenke/CFML-in-100-minutes/cfml100mins.markdown

 # CFML in 100 minutes

-ColdFusion Markup Language (CFML) is a great programming language for beginners because it was written to make the programmer’s job easy and not care if the computer’s job is hard.
-In this brief introduction we’ll look at key language features you need to get started.
+ColdFusion Markup Language (CFML) is a great programming language for beginners because it was written to make the programmer's job easy and not care if the computer's job is hard.
+In this brief introduction we'll look at key language features you need to get started.

 1. Syntax